darktable-org/dtdocs/content/module-reference/processing-modules/color-balance.md

 ---

 **Note:** The shadows, mid-tones and highlights sliders can take up a great deal of space in the _color balance_ module.
 The overall layout of these sliders can therefore be cycled through three different layouts by clicking on the _shadows, mid-tones, highlights_ heading.
-You can also set the default layout with [preferences > darkroom > colorbalance slider block layout](../../preferences-settings/darkroom.md).

 ---